Sethuraman Panchanathan: U.S. National Science Foundation

-He resigned as director on April 24, 2025, stating, "I believe I have done all I can to advance the critical mission of the agency and feel that it is time for me to pass the baton to new leadership."
+Panchanathan resigned as director on April 24, 2025, stating, "I believe I have done all I can to advance the critical mission of the agency and feel that it is time for me to pass the baton to new leadership."
+A source with knowledge of the situation told Science that Panchanathan had "[tried] so hard to present the agency in a positive light" but risked alienating himself from the scientific community had he stayed, given a recent White House proposal to cut the agency's budget by 55% for the next fiscal year.